-The 2-way radio pre-wire option is the addition of a T-type harness that connects between the AM/FM radio and AM/FM radio harness.
-This T-type harness provides blunt cut circuits that can be connected to a communications radio which will be audible through the front speakers.
-The AM/FM radio will then be audible only through the rear speakers.
-For additional Radio Pre-wire information, refer to Section 6: Reference Information.
+The 2-way radio pre-wire option provides blunt cut circuits that can be connected to a communications radio which will be audible through the front speakers.
+For additional AM/FM radio information, refer to Section 6: Reference Information.

 Package Tray-Under Decklid Lights